T-Shirts & Stuff

 Other types of armored and unarmored boats were used in the River War, including the Monitors and PCFs shown on the photos on this page, but the versitile PBR was the indispensible workhorse vessel.

-Recommended Book about the River War in Vietnam
+Recommended Books about the River War in Vietnam